Catomag/Mobileadora/README.md

 Classic snake game with multiplayer added!
 Players get a random snake and do all the typical stuff, eat apples to become larger, dodge walls, and kick ass.

 ### asteroids.c
-Game of asteroids, which is largely incomplete
+Game of asteroids, which is largely incomplete, players get points for shooting at other players and a crown is involved

+### typingraces.c
+A game of typeracer on a very enticing text

 ## Notes (For me)